 "We also mention that you may want to add to your birth plan, in that, if you want pain relief you will ask rather than them offering it to you and therefore making you think about it."

 Having a birth plan is common but no matter how much you plan, unfortunately, it doesn't always go the way you want it too, so it's always best to be prepared for any unexpected changes.

 Through learning hypnobirthing techniques, it will allow you to cope with the unexpected better than if you hadn't had the breathing techniques or visualisation.
 It equips you with the knowledge to self-relax, so if you had planned for a water birth but had to have an emergency C-section, you can maintain the breathing techniques, relax more and focus on the bigger picture - your baby's arrival.

 Partners often feel left out during pregnancy and birth, as essentially there’s little they can do, or so we normally think.
 Hypnobirthing can help your partner feel included in the process too.

-Some other activies on hypnobirthing courses including mums writing on a post-it-note some of the qualities they love about their partners for them to keep in their wallets.
-This will help them to feel confident and loved throughout the pregnancy and during labour.
+Some other activities on hypnobirthing courses including mums writing on a post-it-note some of the qualities they love about their partners for them to keep in their wallets.
+This will help them to feel confident and loved throughout pregnancy and during labour.

 It is recommended to take a course between 28 weeks and 32 weeks into pregnancy as it allows you time to practise techniques in the run-up to the birth.